Bai Hao

 3. Strain off the rinse water and begin your infusion.

-lined-clock Infusion length
+lined-clock Infusion time

 4 - 5 min